What is the Best Keyword Research Tool For You? [Free & Premium]

 Answer The Public Summary

 Answer The Public is a great way to get an amazing amount of long tail informational keywords.
-You can also locate lots of buying intent keywords if you have a topic in mind already.
+You can also locate lots of related keywords with buying intent if you have a topic in mind already.

 Who it's best for: Answer The Public is one of my favorite free keyword research tools.
 I recommend it for anyone who refuses to pay to get a premium tool.
 This is about as good as it gets while staying free.